-- Coordinated and active participation to European law enforcement training is an integral part of the inter-agency cooperation within the Police, Customs and Border Guard permanent governance structure.
-The training needs are regularly discussed not only by the Police University College, but also in constant cooperation with Border Guard's and Custom's training institutions.
+Part of the inter-agency cooperation within the Police, Customs and Border Guard permanent governance structure.
+The training needs are regularly discussed not only by the national Police University College, but also in constant cooperation with Border Guard's and Custom's training institutions.
 The participation in CEPOL courses is high and the access to the CEPOL e-learning platform LEED is granted to a wide number of law enforcement officers.
-CEPOL trainings are included in the national Police, Customs and Border Guard annual training plans and under the coordination of the Police University College, available CEPOL training seats are shared between the law enforcement authorities based on their needs and competencies.
+CEPOL trainings are included in the national Police, Customs and Border Guard annual training plans and under the coordination of the national Police University College, available CEPOL training seats are shared between the law enforcement authorities based on their needs and competencies.
 Moreover, the information concerning the possibilities of the CEPOL trainings are easily accessible at the police, Customs and Border Guard intranet.
 [Finland, 2023]